-Provide the completed spreadsheet in electronic format on CD-ROM (or via email) with your response.
+Provide the completed worksheet in electronic format via email (or on CD-ROM) with your response.
 If formulas are used to calculate the field within this sheet, please ensure they remain included in the submitted version.

 In doing so, provide the actual unit cost to make and sell each model/type (identified in Section C) of the like goods sold on the domestic market.
+Please specify unit of currency.